 Not only is lavender a tonic for the nervous system, it's also a calming sedative.
 Add a few drops of lavender oil or a handful of lavender flowers to a bath, or make a bath bag.
 Wrap lavender sprigs in a piece of muslin, tie it up and hang it under a running tap.

 A mild antidepressant, a restorative for the nervous system and a mild sedative, lemon balm can be enjoyed as a tea.

-When dried, the bright orange-yellow flowers can be made into a calming tea, which, like chamomile, can help combat insomnia.
+When dried, the bright orange-yellow flowers of California poppy can be made into a calming tea, which, like chamomile, can help combat insomnia.